matthiasschoger/hashilab-support/README.md

 <h2>Hashilab-support</h2>

-The "support" repository defines mostly operational stuff which makes it easier to manage the cluster and give insight into the inner workings of the whole setup.
+The "support" repository defines mostly operational stuff which makes it easier to manage the cluster and collect metrics about the inner workings of the whole setup.
 In addition, it exposes some services on the internet via Cloudflare Tunnel.

 - cloudflared - Cloudflare tunnel which exposes some services on the internet.
 - diun - Update notifications when new releases are available for my services.